epsSilo/DevAssessment/README.md

 1. You are given a solution that contains a Blazor Web App with a Customer model class.

-	You should fork this project and provide a github link for your solution.
+	You should download this project create your own repository (public or private) and provide a github link for your solution or an invitation in case of a private repository.

 	You have to develop